-- Barricades shall be 42 inches high and maintained square and level. - Barricades shall be erected before any work begins. - Road way markers, barriers or traffic control shall comply with VDOT standards. - An access opening or gate should be provided where practical. - Barricades and signs shall be fully informative, legible, and visibly displayed. - Barricades and signs shall be removed when no longer needed.
+- Barricades shall be 42 inches high and maintained square and level. - Barricades shall be erected before any work begins. - Blinking lights must be used on roadblocks after dark. - An access opening or gate should be provided where practical. - Barricades and signs shall be fully informative, legible, and visibly displayed. - Barricades and signs shall be removed when no longer needed.